-Unlike the Parent or DET employee member categories, if two Student member positions are available and in the first call for nominations only one nomination is received, the student is not automatically declared elected.
+Unlike the parent or school employee member categories, if two student member positions are available and in the first call for nominations only one nomination is received, the student is not automatically declared elected.
 The principal will immediately post, in a prominent place in the school, a notice calling for further nominations.
 These nominations are to be received within three school days from the closing of the first call for nominations.